pmidford/arachadmin/README.md

 5. Get the current backend dump from figshare.

-6. Load the dump using: TBD
+6. Load the dump.  'catting' into a mysql client (e.g. cat arachadmin.sql | mysql -u <user> --password arachadmin) seems to work, but your mileage may vary.

+7. Configure arachadmin